THE HAVES AND THE HAVE NOTS

 The haves and the have nots.

 The society we live in today.
 Consists of the two worlds.
-Sometimes people might do all that it would take them, whether good or evil, to exit that world.
-Some might just work as hard and belong to the world of the have, and some, no matter how hard they work, will still stay in the have-not zone.
+Sometimes people might do all that it would take them, whether good or evil, to exit the world of the have nots.
+Some might just choose to then work as hard as they can to make them now belong to the world of the haves, and some, no matter how hard they work, somehow will still stay in the have-not zone.
+Fate or destiny.
+Who knows.

 This is the movie.